 MAINTAINED BY THE

 The skier gathers speed as he zips down the inrun to the takeoff.
-The track is one half to one inch deep in hard snow.
+The track is one half to one inch deep in hard snow or, these days, more likely solid ice.
+At the elite level, jumps are likely to have a refrigerated track -- no more wet, slow tracks for the best jumpers in the world.
 The first part of the inrun is straight with an angle of 28 to 36 degrees.
 The next section is a transition curve leading to the takeoff.
 This curve is usually a circular arc and its radius is limited by the rules for ski jump design.
 The radius of this curve is denoted by R1 and because there is also a transition below the landing, people simply refer to the inrun transition as R1 (in the same spirit, the transition below the landing is frequently called R2).

 At the edge of the takeoff (the lip) the jumper leaps up and out in a subtle and difficult compromise between wanting maximum upward thrust and wanting never to have his body in a full vertical position.
 The air resistence encountered by a vertical head and chest erodes the skiers forward velocity and cuts precious meters off his jumping distance, so he tries keep the chest low and still exert great thrust with the legs.